 Tip: Use Wix to create an ecommerce website and grow your online presence.

 Whether it’s home cleaning, pet grooming or personal training, service businesses are relatively easy to start and require minimal startup costs.
 They’re also a great way to start a business without needing to hire employees, which can come as you scale its size in the future.

-If you have an expert skill that can benefit others—whether its business, marketing, branding or something else altogether—starting a consulting business can be a great way to branch out on your own.
+If you have an expert skill that can benefit others—whether its business, marketing, networking, branding or something else altogether—starting a consulting business can be a great way to branch out on your own.
 Plus, starting a business based on your own expertise can be a way to turn your passion into a profit.